wp-plugins/flash-album-gallery/readme.txt

 	New: cool widgets for Banner Rotator, Photo Gallery and Video Gallery.

 Added: GRAND Pages - Full Window Gallery Template.
-Now you can display your gallery in full window separate page (gallery template).
+Now you can display your image gallery in full window separate page (gallery template).
 [View Demo 1](http://photogallerycreator.com/flagallery/grand-pages-full-window-gallery-template/), [View Demo 2](http://photogallerycreator.com/flagallery/3d-sphere-v2-0-full-window-mode/)

-Starting with version 1.55 you have the opportunity to create a gallery, as separate pages.
-It looks very cool when you open a gallery, and gallery occupies the entire page... such a large and beautiful.
+Starting with version 1.55 you have the opportunity to create image gallery, as separate pages.
+It looks very cool when you open image gallery, and gallery images occupies the entire page... such a large and beautiful.
 Wow!
 And there is a button with which you can go back to the previous page.
 You can also specify the name of the button and link.

 For more information read [Review, Tutorials, FAQ](http://codeasily.com/wordpress-plugins/flag "GRAND FlAGallery Home Page") and see demos created with "GRAND FlAGallery" WordPress Plugin.